MdAsif-Hossain/Company-Cost-Analysis/README.md

 # 📊 Company Cost Analysis

-A Python-based data analysis project focused on evaluating and visualizing cost structures of companies over time.
+A Power Bi-based data analysis project focused on evaluating and visualizing cost structures of companies over time.
 It helps in identifying trends, inefficiencies, and budget bottlenecks using intuitive visual outputs and structured reporting.

 ---